gonglini/2023ESWContest_free_1035/README.md

 This project aims to ensure fire safety inside buildings, particularly during unoccupied hours like midnight.
 Even in the event of a fire, this autonomous system can detect and extinguish flames automatically while simultaneously alerting the user through a dedicated application.
 This code implements motion control of a 1:8 scale car, including moving by joystick or automatically.
 Supporting libraries provide additional capabilities, such as object detection by the camera to provide accidents.
-The software is implemented on a Jetson Nano running Ubuntu 18.04 with ROS Melodic installed.
+The software is built on a Jetson Nano platform running Ubuntu 18.04, with the ROS Melodic framework serving as the foundation.
-The software is composed of Arduino, C++, and Python nodes in a ROS framework.
+Combining Arduino, C++, and Python nodes, this ROS-based software orchestrates the seamless interaction of various components, ensuring a comprehensive and reliable fire prevention and response system.

 ## Software settings